 4. The exchange you are using, does not provide all transactions

-Unfortunately not all exchanges can import all transactions.
-Some do not provide deposits and withdrawals, and some can only import the last x weeks.
+Unfortunately, not all exchanges export all transactions.
+Some do not provide deposits and withdrawals, and for some you can only import the last x weeks.

 Please have a look at the instruction on the import page and the Import FAQ for any import restrictions.

-In case an exchange do not provide all date, you will need to enter it manually.
+In case an exchange do not provide all data, you will need to enter it manually.

 5. You have open Margin Trades